flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 - Aram
     - Archiving as a regular personal practice
 - Chris
-    - References of people who value their knowledge so they protect against it being lost
+    - References of people who value their knowledge so they protect against it being lost to history.
+        - These bound books over here with all my notes take them out of the house
+        -

 ## 2022-08-04
 ### Agenda